What we do

 This is why, since his death in 2009 I have wanted to start a centre where young adults like him could go to and find acceptance and friendship.
 They are very vulnerable people, and because their disability is not as obvious as profoundly autistic individuals, they often go unnoticed and there is nothing in place for them.
 Most of them are aware, like Matthew was, of their condition and this can make them more prone to depression.

-I believe very strongly in this FIND project and trust that it may provide help and hope for many struggling young adults like Matthew, who hopefully will go on to a better, more fulfilling life.
+I believe very strongly in Matthew's Hub and trust that it may provide help and hope for many struggling young adults like Matthew, who hopefully will go on to a better, more fulfilling life.